 The Head can only authorise absence for exceptional circumstances.
 The Head decides the length of the absence which can be authorised in the light of the reasons for the request being made.
 The maximum of ten days is no longer applicable and has not been for some time.
 A child who attends for 100% of the available school days is more likely to succeed at school.

 The Government strongly encourages parents to take their holidays during the thirteen weeks when the school is closed, rather than during term time.
-Some schools do not authorise any term time absence at all.
+Most schools do not authorise any term time absence at all.
 All schools need to have a policy on attendance, approved by the Governors, which is available under the Policies section of the website.

 Already established acceptable reasons for absence are: